mikhailUshakoff/seed-silo-mono/README.md

 ## Overview

-Seed Silo is a hardware wallet designed to provide secure storage and management of cryptocurrency seeds and private keys using the ESP32 microcontroller.
-The device offers offline key generation, secure storage, and transaction signing capabilities.
+Seed Silo is a hardware wallet designed to provide secure storage and management of cryptocurrency private keys using the ESP32 microcontroller.
+The device offers secure storage and transaction signing capabilities.

 ## Project Structure